American Motors Corporation: 1970s product developments

+Jeep and AM General

-In the late 1960s Kaiser Jeep Corporation (formerly Willys-Overland) decided to leave the automotive industry and sought a buyer for its money-losing Jeep division.
-American Motors's vice president for manufacturing, Gerald C. Meyers headed the team sent to evaluate Kaiser's Jeep factories.
-Although opposed by AMC's top management, Chapin made a major decision in February 1970 to purchase Kaiser's Jeep operations for $70 million.
-Although it was a gamble Chapin believed that Jeep vehicles would complement American Motors's passenger car business.
-The Jeep market was also a market in which the Big Three had no presence, and therefore there was no competition.
+In the late 1960s, Kaiser Industries Corporation decided to leave the automotive industry and sought a buyer for its money-losing Kaiser Jeep division.
+American Motors' vice president for manufacturing, Gerald C. Meyers, headed the team sent to evaluate Kaiser's Jeep factories.
+Although opposed by AMC's top management, Chapin made a significant decision in February 1970 to purchase Kaiser Jeep for $70 million.
+Although it was a gamble, Chapin believed Jeep vehicles would complement American Motors' passenger car business.
+The Jeep market was also a market in which the Big Three had no presence except for the Ford Bronco and the then-recently introduced Chevrolet K5 Blazer/GMC Jimmy, and the largest competition outside the Big Three came from the International Scout and low-volume imports of the Land Rover, Toyota Land Cruiser, and Nissan Patrol.
+(The latter being the only Nissan-branded vehicle in the United States until the 1980s when the Datsun name was phased out in favor of Nissan.)
+Jeep by far had the largest market share of the 4x4 market during this time.

 American Motors gained the iconic Jeep brand of light trucks and SUVs, as well as Kaiser-Jeep's government contracts – notably the M151 line of military Jeeps and the DJ-Series postal Jeeps.
 American Motors also expanded its international network.
-The military and special products business was reconstituted as American Motors General Products Division, later reorganized as AM General.
+The military and special products business was reconstituted as "American Motors General Products Division", later reorganized as AM General.

 Hornet and Gremlin

 In 1970, American Motors consolidated all passenger cars under one distinct brand identity and debuted the Hornet range of compact cars.
 The Hornet and the later Gremlin shared platforms.
 The Gremlin, the first North American-built subcompact, sold more than 670,000 units from 1970 through 1978.
-The Hornet became American Motors' best-selling passenger car since the Rambler Classic, with more than 860,000 units sold by the time production ended in 1977.
-The Hornet platform continued to be built under a variety of models through 1987.
+The Hornet became American Motors' best-selling passenger car since the Rambler Classic, with more than 860,000 units sold when production ended in 1977.
+The Hornet platform continued to be built under various models through 1987.

 For a time, both the Hornet and Gremlin could be ordered with Levi's denim interiors.